54481andrew/pathogen-spillover-forecast/README.md

 model that is outlined in the paper:

 Basinski, AJ *et al*, 2020.
-Bridging the Gap: Using reservoir ecology and human serosurveys to estimate Lassa virus incidence in West Africa.
+Bridging the Gap: Using reservoir ecology and human serosurveys to estimate Lassa virus spillover in West Africa.
 Submitted to PLOS Computational Biology.

 See the manuscript for full details.
 The scripts in this directory